 150th post, coming up!
 Along with the arrival of the year 2017, there comes my assumption that this year will be similar to the year 2005.
 Why is that?
 And what makes the year 2005 a special year… for me?

 Nothing special yet for this month, probably except for some post-holiday feels.
-I truly missed this kind of holiday, with all the feast and everything.
+I truly missed this kind of holiday, with all the holiday feast and everything.
 And yes, the TV ads made specifically for Christmas.
 Oh well, I’m expecting the worst thing in my student life… getting bullied.
 Something worth forgetting, I suppose.

 Oh well, I feel like riding my bicycle and spending an entire afternoon with my feet on the pedals.
-That’s a perfect way to engage myself in a workout, right?
+That’s a perfect way to engage me in a workout, right?
 But it’s kind of unfortunate that I have to spend two weeks at home because of chicken pox.
 How awful.

 Regarding the latter, well… I did spend an afternoon at school feeling sick, but I can still move around without trembling or wobbling my way back to my seat.
 Going home, I lose my balance and stumbled on the ground, but I managed to get up and made it back home safely… only to discover that I had that dreaded disease.
 That surely added to the worst chapter of my student life.